-Don’t rush and start making a budget without any research on the current rates of vendors, wedding planners, and venues, etc. The charges can and will vary.
+Don’t rush and start making a budget without researching the current rates of vendors, wedding planners, venues, etc. The charges can and will vary.
 Comparing how much your friend has spent on a certain vendor does not necessarily mean that you will be spending the same amount on your wedding as well.

 3. Stick with a single method of payment